 The loan to value ratio or LVR refers to how lenders describe the amount you have to borrow to buy your first home but calculated as a percentage of the property’s “lender-assessed value.”
 The “lender-assessed value” is simply how your lender chooses to price the property you are interested in.

-In general, a higher LVR percentage means a higher risk level to the lender.
+In general, a higher LVR percentage means a higher risk level for the lender.
 This will affect a borrower’s chance of getting approved for a home loan application.
 Anything over 80% is considered high and will prompt the lender to require a Lender’s Mortgage Insurance or a loan guarantor to offset any risk.

 The LVR under NHG and FHLDS were concentrated at or around 95%, which makes it a high risk for lenders.